 This, more than the hair or the pure originality of his stage show or the singularity of his weirdness in the current comedy climate, this Total Chillax of his personality is what makes him so very special.
 That and the fact that peoples are Tumblring about him even meanwhile insofaras he is Tumblring about himself.
 Because he is a Meme.

-On the occasion of his return to DC (many of us at BYT haven’t seen him since he first came down for the Bentzen Ball a few years ago) for a series of shows at the Woolly Mammoth theater starting tonight August 23rd, we spoke to Reggie about being super-recognizable, his favorite nonsense words, his least favorite stages to play, and a bunch of other stuff that he totally was laconic about.
+On the occasion of his return to DC (many of us at BYT haven’t seen him since he first came down for the Bentzen Ball a few years ago), we spoke to Reggie about being super-recognizable, his favorite nonsense words, his least favorite stages to play, and a bunch of other stuff that he totally was laconic about.
 The flip side of being totally relaxed all the time is you don’t get the most effusive answers to interview questions it seems (particularly when the interviewer is gushing like a giant dork) but that’s a small price to pay for having an amazing figure like this dude on the scene.
 Go see him now before he becomes completely subsumed by the universe and is lifted into the stratosphere by a crowd of singing afro-robot-angels!
 By which I mean they will make a t-shirt with that on it, and you will buy one.

 BYT: First of all I think a lot of folks around here remember when you came down to do Bentzen Ball in 2009 and crowds didn’t necessarily know who you were and you just blew everyone away–everyone was talking about your shows in particular.

 Reggie Watts: Yeah I remember that.
 The show I mean.
 That was fun.